-Healthcare systems are a supply constrained system with unpredictable fluctuating levels of demand.
+Healthcare systems are supply constrained systems with unpredictable and fluctuating levels of demand.
 When the level of demand outpaces the available supply of resources, the healthcare system must make decisions on how to allocate available resources.
 In extremes of demand, such as mass casualty incidents or natural disasters, the healthcare system may be impaired to the point of near non-operation due to overwhelming need.
 Hospitals are expected to be able to maintain functionality for up to 96 hours without external resources, but to remain functional in the face of extreme demand, hospital systems must increase available resources or find ways to redistribute resources in more efficient ways.
-There is an increasing academic effort to develop ways to help hospitals and other healthcare systems deal with surging demand.
+There is an increasing academic effort to develop ways to help hospitals and other healthcare systems deal with surging unanticipated demand.
 Inspired by a military tactic of treating the least injured soldiers first so that limited resources could then be focused on the more critically injured, reverse triage is a method that has been recommended in the literature as a way to combat situations of unusually high demand.
-Reverse triage is a way to refocus hospital resources on critically ill patients in the field or the emergency department by identifying and discharging admitted patients who have a relatively small risk of complication if discharged early.
+Reverse triage is a way to refocus hospital resources on critically ill patients in the field or the emergency department by identifying and discharging admitted patients who have a relatively small risk of complication if discharged early, thus ensuring the best reduction in morbidity and mortality for the greatest number of patients while treating the largest number of patients in the shortest period of time.

 In periods of extreme surge, when demand outruns supply, the hospital must decide which patients should receive access to the finite supply of resources, such as ventilators or blood products.
 In most hospital systems, inpatient beds are one of the first resources to be consumed when demand increases.
 Reverse triage helps to address this critical deficiency by opening inpatient beds to those who need them most.
 In recent pilot trials of reverse triage, investigators have suggested that 10% to 20% of total bed capacity can be made available within the first 2 to 6 hours, with the full effect of a reverse triage system occurring at 24 to 48 hours.

-A group of researchers at Johns Hopkins University and a panel of experts in the field of emergency medicine developed the reverse triage system and disaster preparedness to address the constraints of inpatient capacity during a disaster event.
+A group of researchers at Johns Hopkins University and a panel of experts in the field of emergency medicine and disaster preparedness developed the reverse triage system to address the constraints of inpatient capacity during a disaster event.
 For a reverse triage system to operate as designed, the panel laid out certain assumptions essential to a safe and effective system.
-These assumptions can be grouped into 2 general categories: patient-centered and system-based.
+These assumptions can be grouped into two general categories: patient-centered and system-based.
 Regarding the first, quality of patient care is paramount and must not be sacrificed for the sake of increased capacity.
 Patients deemed safe for discharge will only have basic care available in the community after dismissal.
-Patients who have a very poor prognosis, critical care patients, and pediatrics are considered separately from the general inpatient population.
+Patients who have a very poor prognosis, critical care patients, and pediatric patients are considered separately from the general inpatient population.
 In the second category, hospital systems will have a predetermined disaster plan in place which allows the hospital to remain open and functional.
 The system will begin to receive any necessary outside assistance within 48 to 72 hours.
 In addition, to reverse triage, hospital systems should continue to improve capacity with other means.

 With the previous assumptions in mind, the challenge of reverse triage is to determine which inpatients can be safely discharged.
 According to the expert panel, a patient is considered a candidate for early discharge if there is not a significant risk for a consequential medical event, including irreversible impairment, unexpected death, or a reduction in function within 72 hours of hospital discharge.
 These events are only considered consequential if a critical intervention would be necessary to stabilize or improve the condition.
 Critical interventions exist on a spectrum of necessity and ability to address a consequential event, ranging from cardiopulmonary resuscitation (CPR) to basic assistance with activities of daily living.
 Therefore, the more likely a patient is to need critical interventions, the less likely a patient should be chosen for early discharge by reverse triage.